 Bahl is the child of refugees of India’s Partition and her entire family was forced to flee Multan, Punjab at the end of the British Raj in 1947.
 She was born in Benares, India in 1970, raised in a few Indian cities, and later in Toronto, Canada.
 She is currently based in New York City.

-She received her BFA (Visual Art and Art History) from York University, Toronto and her MA (Studio Art) from New York University.
-Her interdisciplinary work in drawing, painting, sculpture/ installation, performance, photography and video has appeared in a number of solo and group exhibitions in North America and internationally.
+Bahl received her BFA (Visual Art and Art History) from York University, Toronto and her MA (Studio Art) from New York University.
+Her interdisciplinary work in drawing, painting, sculpture/ installation, performance, photography and video has appeared in many solo and group exhibitions in North America and internationally.

-Select group exhibitions include: Lakeeren Gallery, Mumbai (online); Field Projects, NY (online); Hotam Press Gallery, Vancouver; Center For Book Arts, NY; Centre for Print and Media Arts, Hamilton; Asian Arts Initiative, Philadelphia; Dr. Bhau Daji Lad Museum, Mumbai; AIFACS Gallery, Delhi; Asian Arts Initiative, Philadelphia; ABC No Rio (In Exile)/ Bullet Space Gallery, NY; Villa Terrace Museum, Milwaukee; Shirin Gallery, NY; Queens Museum of Art, NY; India International Centre Gallery, Delhi; Twelve Gates Gallery, Philadelphia; ART ASIA Miami, FL; White Box, NY; Art Gallery of Greater Victoria, BC; India Art Summit, Delhi; Aicon Gallery, NY; and the Mattress Factory, Pittsburgh.
+Select group exhibitions include: Twelve Gates Gallery, Philadelphia; Ajagemo Gallery -Canada Council For the Arts, Ottawa; Lakeeren Gallery, Mumbai (online); Field Projects, NY (online); Hotam Press Gallery, Vancouver; Center For Book Arts, NY; Centre for Print and Media Arts, Hamilton; Asian Arts Initiative, Philadelphia; Dr. Bhau Daji Lad Museum, Mumbai; AIFACS Gallery, Delhi; Asian Arts Initiative, Philadelphia; ABC No Rio (In Exile)/ Bullet Space Gallery, NY; Villa Terrace Museum, Milwaukee; Shirin Gallery, NY; Queens Museum of Art, NY; India International Centre Gallery, Delhi; ART ASIA Miami, FL; White Box, NY; Art Gallery of Greater Victoria, BC; India Art Summit, Delhi; Aicon Gallery, NY; and the Mattress Factory, Pittsburgh.

 Her artwork has received significant critical attention, and she has been featured in the New York Times, Art Forum, Time Out Delhi, NOW Magazine, National Post, Hamilton Spectator, Asian Art News, World Sculpture News, Art India, Vancouver Sun, Art Asia Pacific, New Art Examiner, FUSE Magazine, and other publications.

-She has received a number of visual arts production grants and fellowships for independent projects, artistic collaborations and residencies, including support from the Shastri Indo-Canadian Institute, University of Toronto, Toronto Arts Council, Ontario Arts Council and the Canada Council for the Arts.
-From 1999-2000 she was the first curator-in-residence (Contemporary Art) at the Art Gallery of Ontario, awarded through the Canada Council For the Arts, Culturally Diverse Curators Program.
+She has received many visual arts production grants and fellowships for independent projects, artistic collaborations and residencies, including support from the Shastri Indo-Canadian Institute, University of Toronto, Toronto Arts Council, Ontario Arts Council and the Canada Council for the Arts.
+From 1999-2000 she was the first Curator-in-Residence (Contemporary Art) at the Art Gallery of Ontario, awarded through the Canada Council for the Arts, Culturally Diverse Curators Program.

-From 2018-19 she was an artist-in-residence at the Center For Book Arts, NYC and at BRIC, Brooklyn.
-Previous artist residencies include: Religare Arts Initiative, Delhi; Artists Alliance, NY; Banff Centre For the Arts; Matucana 100, Santiago; Vermont Studio Center; and Sanskriti Kendra Foundation, Delhi.
+She has participated in artist residencies at the Lahore Museum & Beaconhouse National University, Lahore, Pakistan; Center For Book Arts, NYC; BRIC, Brooklyn; Religare Arts Initiative, Delhi; Artists Alliance, NY; Banff Centre For the Arts; Matucana 100, Santiago; Vermont Studio Center; and Sanskriti Kendra Foundation, Delhi.
+In Spring 2023 she will be an Artist-in-Residence at Rungh, Vancouver.

-Bahl is currently teaching at Saint Francis College in Brooklyn, and has previously taught studio art, art theory and art history at Bard Microcollege, University of Toronto, Ontario College of Art and Design University, Alfred University, Pratt Institute and Vermont College of Fine Arts, amongst others.
+Bahl has taught studio art, art theory and art history at Saint Francis College (Brooklyn), Bard Microcollege, University of Toronto, Ontario College of Art and Design University, Alfred University, Pratt Institute and Vermont College of Fine Arts, amongst others.